awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-lambda-auth.md

 To configure the `$connect` route to use this Lambda authorizer in the console, select or create the `$connect` route\.
 Choose the route request and choose your authorizer in the **Authorization** dropdown menu\.

-To test the authorizer, you'll need to create a new connection\.
-Changing authorizer in `$connect` does not affect the already connected client\.
-When you connect to your WebSocket API, you'll need to provide values for any configured identity sources\.
+To test the authorizer, you need to create a new connection\.
+Changing authorizer in `$connect` doesn't affect the already connected client\.
+When you connect to your WebSocket API, you need to provide values for any configured identity sources\.
 For example, you can connect by sending a valid query string and header using `wscat` as in the following example:

 ```
 wscat -c 'wss://myapi.execute-api.us-east-1.amazonaws.com/beta?QueryAuth1=queryValue1' -H HeaderAuth1:headerValue1